-August brings us the second Buy British Cheese selection and this month’s cheeses are noteworthy for being particularly fine cooking ingredients.
-Whether they’re the star of the show, or cheeseboard leftovers looking for a home, this month’s cheeses are indispensable in the kitchen: Tunworth, a creamy, camembert-style cheese boasts notes of mushrooms and garlic; there's a rich, boozy cheddar from the Isle of Mull; and Kirkham’s Lancashire, a tangy, buttery, crumbly cheese that’s been made by the Kirkham family for three generations.
-To inspire you in the kitchen, we asked three of London’s finest chefs to share their ideas for serving suggestions and recipes.
+Whether they’re the star of the show, or cheeseboard leftovers looking for a home, cheeses are indispensable in the kitchen: To inspire you, we asked three of London’s finest chefs to share their ideas for serving suggestions and recipes.
+First we have Tunworth, a creamy, camembert-style cheese that boasts notes of mushrooms and garlic; then there's a rich, boozy cheddar from the Isle of Mull; and Kirkham’s Lancashire, a tangy, buttery, crumbly cheese that’s been made by the Kirkham family for three generations.
 Think pizza with smoked ham and cheddar sauce, grilled courgettes with Tunworth cream, salad with shavings of frozen Lancashire.
 Enjoy.

 I am thinking of baking a whole wheel of Tunworth into a loaf of bread, so it just oozes cheese when you cut it open.
 Another possibility is a savoury Danish – they’re quite common in America, where I’m from, and work well with a soft, brie-style cheese.
 The Tunworth is also a perfect candidate for an ice cream sandwich: pair with ice cream and a sprinkle of salt, sandwich between two sablé biscuits, and you have a cheese course and dessert rolled into one.
 Drinks-wise, I think you want something gentle and a bit sour as a refreshing counterpoint to the richness of the cheese.
 A soda or shrub made with gooseberries or fig leaves would work nicely, so you’ve some effervescence from the fermentation of the fruit.